 “Both I suppose.
 My favourite to play is indoor hockey, and to watch either swimming or football.
 What are yours?”

-“You play with a ball like an egg” I said, drawing a rugby ball in the air.
+“You play with a ball that looks like an egg” I said, drawing a rugby ball in the air.

 “Is that like American football?”